aryanmishra98-08/ClaudeTrackExport/README.md

 # Chat Exporter for ChatGPT & Claude

+> **Note:** You are currently on the `dev` branch.
+This branch contains the latest development features and may be unstable.
+For the stable release, please switch to the `main` branch.

 > A vibe coding project built on a lazy Sunday afternoon - because sometimes the best tools come from playful experimentation!

 A simple browser extension that lets you export your ChatGPT and Claude conversations to PDF with just one click.
 No fuss, no complicated setup - just click and download.